Skip to main content

 Type /code-review in Claude Code or Cursor.
 Done.
 Your AI now knows exactly how to review code the way you want it to.
 No prompt engineering, no copy-pasting instructions every session.

-If a skill is a composition(a pipeline of multiple skills), all dependencies are installed automatically.
-For example, installing a "full story lifecycle" skill that chains /arch-review then /story-implementer then /pr will install all three child skills alongside the parent.
+If a skill is a composition (a pipeline of multiple skills), all dependencies are installed automatically.
+Installing a "full story lifecycle" skill that chains /arch-review /story-implementer /pr brings all three child skills along.

 Skills aren't locked to one tool.
 The skills-hub MCP server exposes your installed skills as prompts in any MCP-compatible AI tool — including Windsurf, Copilot, and others.